menu icon

 • Separate eggs and put whites aside for another recipe, such as my amaretti cookies or meringues.

-• Put egg yokes and sugar into a mixing bowl and beat with an electric hand beaters until pale and creamy.
+• Put egg yolks and sugar into a mixing bowl and beat with an electric hand beaters until pale and creamy.

-• Slowly add the milk to the egg yokes to temper them, mixing well between each addition.
+• Slowly add the milk to the egg yolks to temper them, mixing well between each addition.

 • Add the ground ginger and mix well.